Got a reluctant reader? Here are six tips for raising readers and fostering family literacy at home.

 My family’s modus operandi when it came to reading was a bit unusual.
 If the idea of a family of avid readers appeals to you, though, it’s easy to build your own environment of literary love and turn reading reluctance into excitement.

 - Worried about budget?
 Public libraries often sell used books for as low as .25 and used bookstores can be a treasure trove of fun, off the wall titles you might not find elsewhere.
 Scour yard sales and consignment shops for great titles, or arrange a book swap with friends.

 Book groups make reading a social endeavor and provide readers an opportunity to share their thoughts with others.
 This can be a great confidence builder for shyer, more reticent children and teens.
 If you’re not sure where to start, check with your local library (My library system, Fairfax County, offers discussion groups for mothers and daughters, boys only, girls only, teens, tweens and adults).

 Family discussion groups are another option.
 Select a work as a family, then make a date one night each week for discussion.
-Families with younger readers can select one or two titles applicable to each reading level; offer age appropriate activities (like coloring pages or art projects) to entertain the little ones while you chat about the book.
+Families with younger readers can select one or two titles applicable to each reading level; offer age-appropriate activities (like coloring pages or art projects) to entertain the little ones while you chat about the book.

-Bookstores and libraries offer weekly read-aloud story times, often with a corresponding craft or activity.
-This provides an environment similar social to a book group, but on a more age appropriate scale.
+Bookstores and libraries offer weekly read-aloud storytimes, often with a corresponding craft or activity.
+This provides an environment similar social to a book group, but on a more age-appropriate scale.

 Find the contact information for an author you and your children enjoy and pen a quick note (check the author’s website or publishing house for this information).
 Tell the writer why you love her work, ask a question that’s been niggling you, or simply say hello.
 Many authors read their mail and will take the time to respond.
 Expand on this by attending a reading – listening to an author read his work often completes the reader’s mental picture.
 Book Festivals feature a variety of author visits and events; you can also check an author’s website for his touring schedule.

-Take a book vacation or literacy field trip.
 Why not plan a trip this summer to visit a place you have read about?
 If you’re in the DC metro area, The Children’s Book Guild of Washington, D.C. has a listing of books set in the Washington area, categorized by age and reading level.
 Or take a literacy field trip: The Library of Congress, The Library of Virginia and the Enoch Pratt Free Library have fascinating exhibits and collections open to the public.
 Interested in Shakespeare?
 Head to the Folger Shakespeare Library.
 Like mystery?
 Visit the Edgar Allan Poe Museum in Richmond or the Edgar Allan Poe House and Museum in Baltimore.
 And let’s not forget Crystal City’s Newseum, a completely interactive look into the world of journalism.

 Building a family of readers is as much about strengthening the familial bond as it as about encouraging strong reading skills.
 By creating relevance to the outside world and making reading a part of your family’s daily routine, your reluctant reader will find new joy in what was once a difficult chore.